safouaneelg/copulasimilarity/README.md

 ## Licence

-The work can be used for research purposes.
+This code is made available for research purposes only and is not licensed for commercial use.

 ## Citation
 <!--Please cite use if you use our implementation as following:-->